-- a.
-The boat nominated to this concession carries on board one or more assembled tori lines.
-Each tori line must be constructed and used in accordance with the following specifications: - i. must be a minimum of 100 metres in length; - ii. must be deployed from a position on board the boat and utilise a drogue so that it remains above the water surface for a minimum of 90 metres from the stern of the boat; - iii. must have streamers attached to it with a maximum interval between the streamers of 3.5 metres; - iv. in addition to part i. a) above, all streamers must be maintained to ensure their lengths are as close to the water surface as possible; - b.
-The boat nominated to this concession carries on board a minimum of either: - i.
-1,000 weighted swivels each weighing at least 60 grams; or - ii.
-1,000 weights each of at least 40 grams; - c.
-When fishing south of the parallel of latitude 25 degrees South: - i. non-frozen baits are attached to the hooks; and - ii. prior to longlines entering the water he/she deploys a separate tori line at each point at which hooks enter the water.
-All tori lines must comply with part (a) above; and

-$^{^{11}}$ Current CCSBT requirements are those in the Scientific Observer Program Standards and those necessary for completing the template for the annual report to the ERSWG.

-- iii. longlines are weighted with either a minimum of: - a.
-60 gram swivels at a distance of no more than 3.5 metres from each hook; or - b.
-98 gram swivels at a distance of no more than 4 metres from each hook; or - c.
-40 gram weights immediately adjacent to the hook with dead non-frozen baits attached to the hooks. - d.
-The boat nominated to this concession carries on board a minimum of one dehooking device, the purpose of which is to enable hooks embedded in bycatch species to be removed with minimum damage to the fish.
-The device must be constructed and used in accordance with the following specifications: - i.
-The device must enable the hook to be secured and the barb shielded so that the barb does not re-engage with the fish while the hook is being removed; - ii.
-The device must be blunt with all edges rounded; - iii.
-Where more than one size of hook is to be carried, a dehooking device (or devices) must be carried that can be used with all hooks on the boat; and - iv.
-The shaft of the device must be a minimum of 1.5 metres in length. - e.
-The boat nominated to this concession carries on board a minimum of one line cutting device.
-The line cutting device must be constructed and used in accordance with the following specifications: - i.
-The device must be constructed to allow the line to be cut as close to the hook as possible; - ii.
-The blade of the device must be enclosed in a blunt rounded (arcshaped) cover with the hook exposed on the inside of the arc; - iii.
+(a) The boat nominated to this concession carries on board more than one assembled tori line.
+Each tori line must be constructed and used in accordance with the following specifications i. must be 100 meters in length ii. must be deployed from a position on board the boat and utilise an additional towed line, material or object to create drag and ensure that it remains above the water surface for a minimum of 75 metres from the stern of the boat; iii. must have streamers attached to it with a maximum interval between the streamers of 3.5 metres; iv. all streamers must be maintained to ensure their lengths are as close to the water surface as possible. (b) When fishing south of the parallel of latitude 25 degrees South: i. non-frozen baits are attached to the hooks; and ii. prior to longlines entering the water he/she deploys a separate tori line at each point at which hooks enter the water.
+All tori lines must comply with part (a) above; iii. a tori line is not required to be deployed when performing fishing operations between the hours of nautical dusk and nautical dawn; and iv. longlines are set with either a minimum of: a) 60 gram weights at a distance of no more than 3.5 metres from each hook; or b) 98 gram weights at a distance of no more than 4 metres from each hook; or c) 40 gram weights immediately adjacent to the hook, or at no more than 0.5 metres from each hook, with dead non-frozen baits attached to the hooks; or d) ACAP approved "hook-shielding device" with a cap and weighing at least 38 grams may be deployed directly at the hook as an alternative. (c) The boat nominated to this concession carries on board a minimum of one dehooking device, the purpose which is to enable hooks embedded in bycatch species to be removed with minimum damage to the fish or protected species.
+The device must be constructed and used in accordance with the following specifications: i.
+The device must enable the hook to be secured and the barb shielded so that the barb does not re-engage with the fish or protected species while the hook is being removed;

+ii.
+The device must be blunt with all edges rounded;

+iii.
+Where more than one size of hook is to be carried, a dehooking device (or devices) must be carried that can be used with all hooks on the boat;

+of

+and

+iv.
 The shaft of the device must be a minimum of 1.5 metres in length.

+(d) The boat nominated to this concession carries on board a minimum of one line cutting device.
+The line cutting device must be constructed and used in accordance with the following specifications:

+i.
+The device must be constructed to allow the line to be cut as close to the hook as possible;

+ii.
+The blade of the device must be enclosed in a blunt rounded iii.
+The shaft of the device must be a minimum of 1.5 metres in length.

+(arc-shaped) cover with the hook exposed on the inside of the arc;